What If? Explaining the Past/Predicting the Future

-Mine Cetinkaya-Rundel, Director of Undergraduate Studies and Associate Professor of the Practice, Statistics
+Mine Cetinkaya-Rundel, Director of Undergraduate Studies and Associate Professor of the Practice, Statistical Science

 Combining tools and techniques from statistics, mathematics, computer science, and the social sciences, students in this course will learn to use data to understand natural phenomena, explore patterns, model outcomes, and make predictions.
 Case studies will include examples from election forecasts, movie reviews, and online dating match algorithms.
 Discussions around reproducibility, data sharing, data privacy will accompany these case studies.
 Students will gain experience in data wrangling and munging, exploratory data analysis, predictive modeling, and data visualization, and effective communication of results.
 The course will focus on the R statistical computing language.
 No computing background is necessary.